Probate Ancillary Administration

 If you have a loved one that died in another state while owning assets in Florida, The Lopez Law Group can handle the Florida ancillary portion of the estate.
-Contact us today for a free case review at (727) 933-0015.
+Contact us today for a case review at (727) 933-0015.
 We will work with out-of-state probate attorneys to ensure that the ancillary administration is done efficiently and in accordance with Florida law.

 - Legal Services in Florida